François Catrou: Life

 Catrou was born in Paris, the son of Mathurin Catrou, secretary to Louis XIV.
 During his college days a marked facility and grace in composition gave promise of his future literary success.
 At eighteen he entered the Society of Jesus.
 During his regular period of Jesuit probation and study his talents for preaching were discovered, and at the completion of his studies in 1690 he began his active career as a preacher, in which office he continued for ten years with remarkable success.
 In 1701 he founded the "Journal de Trévoux", and was an active member of its staff for twelve years.
 He died in Paris.

 Works

 While engaged in journalistic duties Catrou found time for historical research, and to his productions in this line his fame is chiefly due.

 History of the Mogul Dynasty

-The Histoire generale de l'empire du Mogul was published in five duodecimo volumes in 1715.
+The Histoire generale de l'empire du Mogul was published in 1705.
 The matter was drawn, in the main, from the memoirs of the Venetian traveller Niccolao Manucci.
 It was translated into Italian as "Istoria generale del Imperio del Mogul" by Domenico Occhi and published in Venice in 1751.
 An English translation, the "History of the Mogul Dynasty" was published in London in 1826 and again, in 1907.